scribeGriff/angular_examples/README.md

       bootstrapAngular([new AngularModule()]);
     }

-- Not sure how to use $scope with Dart
+- Not sure how to use `$scope` with Dart
+- Not sure how to force a render with custom directives - `scope.$apply` throws in simple test case.

 ### Examples: ###